Hugh Anthony Waring Acland1

 M, #118486, b.
 1815, d.
 5 April 1881

-David Beatty was born in 1815.1 He was the son of Captain David Beatty and Elizabeth Martin.1 He married, firstly, Mary Elizabeth Longfield, daughter of Robert Longfield, in 1838.1 He married, secondly, Letitia Alcock, daughter of Alexander Alcock, on 16 November 1847.2 He married, thirdly, Margaret Charlotte Alcock, daughter of Harry Alcock and Margaret Elinor Savage, in 1851.1 He died on 5 April 1881.1
+David Beatty was born in 1815.1 He was the son of Captain David Beatty and Elizabeth Martin.1 He married, firstly, Mary Elizabeth Longfield, daughter of Robert Longfield and Mary Martin, in 1838.1 He married, secondly, Letitia Alcock, daughter of Reverend Alexander Alcock and Anne Kennedy, on 16 November 1847.2 He married, thirdly, Margaret Charlotte Alcock, daughter of Harry Alcock and Margaret Elinor Savage, in 1851.1 He died on 5 April 1881.1

-David Beatty held the office of Justice of the Peace (J.P.) for County Wexford.1 He lived at Borodale, County Wexford, Ireland.1
+He held the office of Justice of the Peace (J.P.) for County Wexford.1 He lived at Borodale, County Wexford, IrelandG.1

 Child of David Beatty and Mary Elizabeth Longfield